joseeden/All-Things-DevOps/pages/030-Security/017-Cyber-Threats-and-Attacks.md

 - Aims to steal sensitive information or disrupt operations.
 - Attack could span months or even years.
 - *Reference:* ISC2 Study Guide, Chapter 4, Module 2.

-## On-Path Attack

-An on-path Attack is an attack that attempts to position between two devices (e.g., web browser and server) to intercept or modify information.

-- Passive attack with no direct interaction with the target system.
-- Differs from DDoS attacks involving numerous unsuspecting secondary victims.
-- Primary goal is to gain system access by impersonating a legitimate user or device.

 ## Identify Threats